AndyIbanez/andyibanez-com/content/posts/unstructured-concurrency-with-detached-tasks-in-swift.md

 }
 ```

 We have created a `storeImageInDisk` task.
-Then we call this method within a `asyncDetached` inside `downloadImageAndMetadata`.
+Then we call this method within a `Task.detached` inside `downloadImageAndMetadata`.
 Right after the image is downloaded, we will try to cache it.

-It's really simple, and once you understand `async {}`, you can understand `asyncDetached {}`.
-When launching a detached task, you need to specify the `priority`.
+It's really simple, and once you understand `Task {}`, you can understand `Task.detached {}`.
+When launching a detached task, you can specify the `priority`.
 In our case, we used `background`, because it's not a user task that needs to finish with high priority. `.userInitiated` would mean the user cares about that task, and it needs to have high priority.

-Because these tasks are unstructured, `asyncDetached` will return us `Task.Handle` we can use to cancel the task at any time.
-Note that, while `asyncDetached` is independent of the task that launched it, all other tasks started within it will still depend on `asyncDetached`, so if you cancel a `asyncDetached` task, all children of it will be marked as `cancelled`, save for a case in which you run another `asyncDetached` within `asyncDetached`, and so on.
+Because these tasks are unstructured, `Task.detached` will return us `Task` handle we can use to cancel the task at any time.
+Note that, while `Task.detached` is independent of the task that launched it, all other tasks started within it will still depend on `Task.detached`, so if you cancel a `Task.detached` task, all children of it will be marked as `cancelled`, save for a case in which you run another `Task.detached` within `Task.detached`, and so on.

 # Summary

-`detachedAsync` is not too hard to understand once you understand `async {}`.
+`detachedAsync` is not too hard to understand once you understand `Task {}`.
 They behave almost the same way.
-The main differences are `detachedAsync` will not inherit anything from the parent context.
+The main differences are `Task.detached` will not inherit anything from the parent context.
 You can cancel both manually.
 They are great to run related by non-dependant tasks at a given time.